levshuster/Debate-Judge-Bias-Calculator/README.md

 ### League Leadership

-Task: I want to identify which judges in my league might most benif from anti-bias training
+Task: I want to identify which judges in my league might most benifit from anti-bias training

 Application of Debate-Judge_Bias-Caculator:
 1. Use the Collect_Judge_List [Tabroom_URL] [Destination.txt] to save a text file that lists all the judges you wish to analyze or manually enter the names of judges you wish to analyze in a new textfile
 2. Use the Batch_Scrape_Judging_record [List_of_judges.txt] command to collect the needed information on each judge named in the given text file and save it locally as a collection of .bias files
 3. Use the return_bias_pvalue_less_than [List_of_judges.txt] [pvalue_ceiling] to print all the judges with a p-value less than p_value_ceiling

 Result: Debate-Judge_Bias-Caculator produces a list of judges who are most likely to let their internal sexism affect their judging decisions.
+Thus I now have a list of which judges in my leage might most benifit from anti-bias training

 ## Index of Files

+**.bias** files contain the debate round information needed to generate a judge object.
+By saving a file after collecting information on a judge but before saving information on a judge this decreases the amount of duplicate API calls and web scraping

+**.testJudge.bias** contains the debate round information needed to generate a judge object from arbitrary inputs.
+This is used for debugging purposes

+**test_case_template.testJudge.bias** contains the information needed to create your own testJudge.bias file

+**judge_stats.py** will eventually contain the code for the alpha releases comandline interface, however during the developmental phase it holds the main function of the project enabeling testers to create, save, load, and analyze .bias files by calling functions called in from_tab.py and Judge.py

+**Gender.py** provides the functionality to acsess the API who determins the gender and certainty of a given name and the file has a function to take the results of the API call and caculate the round score (see the How do you Quantify Discrimination? heading in the read me file)

+**from_tab.py** offers functions charged with scrapping tabroom to get a list of all the rounds a judge has prosided over, another part of this file scrapes all the names of competitors in each round

+**judge.py** handles the loading, analyzing and saving of judge objects